Conveuropean logo

 Badenweiler Germany

-Yesterday we enjoyed a nice day at the thermal baths of this German city located very close to Basel, Mulhouse and Freiburg.
-This was the first time we visited this town and it turned out to be a pintoresque place with a couple of fancy hotels, some restaurants and full of baths due to the spring mineral waters it possesses.
-When we were arriving to the town we noticed from the distance the ruins of a castle and when we were going back to the car we noticed it again, so I grabbed my phone and took a picture.
+Yesterday we enjoyed a nice day at the thermal baths of this German city located very close to Basel, Mulhouse, and Freiburg.
+This was the first time we visited this town, and it turned out to be a picturesque place with a couple of fancy hotels, some restaurants, and full of baths due to the spring mineral waters it possesses.
+When we arrived in the town, we noticed from a distance the ruins of a castle, and when we were going back to the car, we noticed it again, so I grabbed my phone and took a picture.
 I was able to get a nice silhouette of the castle at this time of the year.

 Last summer days in Malaga